 The IRS will send you a notice if the payee's name and TIN on the information return you filed do not match the IRS's records.
 (See Taxpayer Identification Number (TIN) Matching below.)
 You may have to send a "B" notice to the payee to solicit another TIN.
 Pub.
-1281 contains copies of the two types of "B" notices.
+1281, Backup Withholding for Missing and Incorrect Name/TIN(s), contains copies of the two types of "B" notices.